HappyLabz/happylabz.github.io/navigation/how_to_use.md

   </ul>
   <p class="textSpan">
-    The Ticker Boxes are typically GRAY, a color that signifies the absence of a current daily indicator and that the 'Last' algorithm is in active operation.
-This gray color also indicates that the HappyLabz software is constantly analyzing the market.
+    The Ticker Boxes are typically GRAY, a color that signifies the absence of a current daily indicator and that the LAST algorithm is in active operation.
 When the HappyLabz software algorithm anticipates an upcoming trend shift, it interacts with the website, triggering a color transformation in the corresponding Ticker Box.
 The Ticker Box turns GREEN or RED, symbolizing the direction that the algorithm signals the stock or ETF is